-A major Australian MRF operator has identified that there is one vape per two tonnes of material received-potentially extrapolating to hundreds of thousands of vapes across all waste streams.
+A major Australian MRF operator has identified that there is one vape per two tonnes of material received potentially extrapolating to hundreds of thousands of vapes across all waste streams.
 Vapes are one of the many new products that are being introduced into the market with no producer regard or responsibility for the safe disposal of their component parts when their useful life comes to an end.

 In October 2023, Clean Up Australia and WMRR called for producer responsibility for vape disposal.
 Due to the battery being embedded, vapes are not included in the nationwide Battery Stewardship Scheme, meaning they cannot be dropped off at battery collection points, like supermarkets and retailers.
-Clean Up Australia's Pip Kiernan points out that "at the moment, there is no standardised or consistent way to collect and safely dispose and recover vapes in Australia" and notes that the onus of figuring out how to safely dispose of them is placed on the consumer, when really it should be the responsibility of the producers.3
+Clean Up Australia's Pip Kiernan points out that 'at the moment, there is no standardised or consistent way to collect and safely dispose and recover vapes in Australia' and notes that the onus of figuring out how to safely dispose of them is placed on the consumer, when really it should be the responsibility of the producers.

-The use of personal electronic vehicles, including electric bicycles (e-bikes), electric scooters (e-scooters), and even one-wheeled or two-wheeled electric vehicles, has also been steadily increasing in Australia, reflecting a global trend toward sustainable and innovative transportation options.
+The use of personal electric vehicles, including electric bicycles (e-bikes), electric scooters (e-scooters), and even one-wheeled or two-wheeled electric vehicles, has also been steadily increasing in Australia, reflecting a global trend toward sustainable and innovative transportation options.
 Simultaneously, the demand for electric vehicles (EVs) is rising sharply.
-By June 2023, 8.4% of all new cars sold were EVs, a more than 120% increase on all of 2022.4 https://www.wmrr.asn.au/Web/Web/Media/Media_Release/2023/Producer%20Responsibility%20Needed%20for %20Vape%20Disposal.aspx
+By June 2023, 8.4% of all new cars sold were EVs, a more than 120% increase on all of 2022.

-The International Energy Agency (IEA) reports that annual global battery production for EVs could increase from 160GWh to 6,600GWh in 2030.5
+The International Energy Agency (IEA) reports that annual global battery production for EVs could increase from 160GWh to 6,600GWh in 2030.